 Robert Louis Stevenson 1850-1894

-And then of course there is his wife, the exotically dressed woman to the right of the frame whose bohemian appearance illustrates the free and artistic lifestyle upon which she and her husband embarked - rather than the stricter conventional one of his puritanical Scottish family.
+And then, of course, there is his wife; the exotically-dressed woman to the right of the frame of the portrait below, whose bohemian appearance illustrates the free and artistic lifestyle upon which she and her husband embarked ~ rather than the stricter conventional one of his puritanical Scottish family.

-Travelling in France while seeking material for his work, Stevenson met his future wife - though at the time the American Fanny was already married to somebody else.
-But, not to be deterred, Stevenson followed his heart - finding it in California - and though the journey very nearly killed him he succeeded in making Fanny his wife, eventually bringing her back to Europe - along with her son, Lloyd Osbourne, the boy who inspired Treasure Island as discussed in the VV's previous post.
+While he was travelling in France, seeking material for his work, Stevenson met his future wife ~ even though the American Fanny was already married to somebody else.
+But, not to be deterred by that he eventually made her his own wife, bringing her back to Europe from her native California - along with her son, Lloyd Osbourne, who inspired Treasure Island as discussed in another VV post.

 Fanny Osbourne at the time of her first meeting with Robert Louis Stevenson

 But, Stevenson was not a man whose talents were restricted by genre.
-He also produced A Child's Garden of Verses, a compilation of poetry that entranced the VV when she was a child - just as it did Isobel Dixon, the contemporary poet who recently wrote her own tribute to Robert Louis Stevenson.
-The VV can't think of a better way to illustrate Stevenson's enduring charm than by reproducing Isobel's post here -
+He also produced A Child's Garden of Verses, a compilation of poetry that entranced the VV when she was a child - just as it did Isobel Dixon, the contemporary poet who recently wrote her own tribute to Robert Louis Stevenson

 TUSITALA - THE STORYTELLER